mapeditor/tiled/README.md

 * On Windows:       Choose "MinGW" Qt version, or install Visual Studio
 * On macOS:         Install Xcode

-Next, compile by running:

-    $ qmake (or qmake-qt5 on some systems)
-    $ make

-To perform a shadow build, run qmake from a different directory and refer it to tiled.pro.
-For example:

-    $ mkdir build
+The easiest way to compile and run Tiled is to open `tiled.qbs` in Qt Creator and run the project from there.

+From the command-line, you may need to set up Qbs before you can build Tiled (you will also need to make sure the version of Qt you want to use is in your path):

+    $ qbs setup-toolchains --detect     # setup toolchains
+    $ qbs setup-qt --detect             # setup Qt (not needed since Qbs 1.13)
-    $ cd build
+    $ qbs                               # build Tiled
-    $ qmake ../tiled.pro
-    $ make

-You can now run Tiled using the executable in `bin/tiled`.
+You can now run Tiled as follows:

+    $ qbs run -p tiled

 Installing
 -------------------------------------------------------------------------------

-To install Tiled, run `make install` from the terminal.
-By default, Tiled will install itself to `/usr/local`.
+To install Tiled, run `qbs install` from the terminal.
+By default, Tiled will be installed to `<build-dir>/install-root`.

-The installation prefix can be changed when running qmake, or by changing the install root when running `make install`.
-For example, to use an installation prefix of  `/usr` instead of `/usr/local`:
+The installation prefix can be changed when building Tiled.
+For example, to use an installation prefix of  `/usr`:

-    $ qmake -r PREFIX=/usr

-Note: The -r recursive flag is required if you've run qmake before, as this command will affect nested pro files.
+    $ qbs qbs.installPrefix:"/usr"

 To install Tiled to a packaging directory:

-    $ make install INSTALL_ROOT=/tmp/tiled-pkg
+    $ qbs install --install-root /tmp/tiled-pkg

 By default, Tiled and its plugins are compiled with an Rpath that allows them to find the shared *libtiled* library immediately after being compiled.
-When packaging a Tiled map for distribution, the Rpath should be disabled by appending `RPATH=no` to the qmake command.
+When packaging Tiled for distribution, the Rpath should be disabled by appending `projects.Tiled.useRPaths:false` to the qbs command.